Attracting New Clients: 6 Tips to Make a Great (Virtual) First Impression

 - Renato Bagnolesi, Managing Partner, FESA Group

-Erica Dhawan, author of Digital Body Language: How to Build Trust and Connection No Matter the Distance and a speaker at AESC's Virtual May Conference 2021, offers guidance on the ways to nurture budding relationships in a remote world.
+Erica Dhawan, author of Digital Body Language: How to Build Trust and Connection No Matter the Distance and creator of the online program Improve Your Digital Body Language, offers guidance on the ways to nurture budding relationships in a remote world.

 Be Tone-Deft, Not Tone-Deaf.